-How does it work?
+How did it work?

-- SFPL will forgive the overdue fines.
+- SFPL waived the fines.

-Who is eligible?
+Who was eligible?

-Can I have fines forgiven for others?
+Did you waive fines forgiven for others?

-Which fines will be cleared?
+Which fines were cleared?

-Items and fees not eligible are:
+Items and fees not eligible:

 - Damaged and unusable items